 - Applicants for position 2 should have interest and initial experience in the field of formal logic.
 Ideally, you have experience in the creation and use of ontologies as well as knowledge of different description logics.

-- Suitable applicants for position 3 are open-minded and communicative, scientifically curious, interested in a wide range of subjects such as machine learning, understanding natural language and semantic web.
+- Suitable applicants for position 3 are open-minded and communicative, scientifically curious, interested in a wide range of subjects and have experience with data analysis.

-Ideally, applicants for positions 4 and 5 should have some experience in functional progarmming and basic knowledge about ontologies.
+Ideally, applicants for positions 4 and 5 should have some experience in the target area in which they want to undertake research.

 Web Science investigates how the technical structure of the Web affects the activities of its 3.5 billion users and how their manifold interactions stimulate the Web’s technical advancement in return.
 Founded in 2009, the Institute for Web Science and Technologies (WeST) combines expertise in research and development in computer science, the social sciences, and economy.
 The institute is part of the computer science faculty, located at the campus in Koblenz at the University of Koblenz-Landau.